 In this post, we leverage our experience and insights from more than 50 of our SaaS sales to take a deep dive into SaaS valuation and salability, providing the definitive resource on selling a SaaS business.

 Are you interested in selling your SaaS business?

 Fill out this short form and get a confidential valuation.

 How to Value a SaaS Business

 How to value a SaaS business is perhaps one of the hottest and most ambiguous debates among small business entrepreneurs, investors and advisors at the moment.
-The debate ultimately distils down to whether a multiple of revenue or earnings should be applied to the business and, correspondingly, what that multiple should actually be.
+When valuing a technology business, the first question is whether to look at a multiple of SDE, EBITDA or Revenue.

 The difference between the two situations comes down to the size and growth of the businesses in question, as we explore in depth below.

 SDE vs. EBITDA vs. Revenue

 Most small businesses valued at under $5,000,000 are valued using a multiple of seller discretionary earnings (SDE or sometimes also called seller discretionary cash flow) particularly if they are relatively slow growing and do not have a management team in place.